 What Shrimp Are the Most Suitable for Betta Cohabitation?

 There are generally a few species of shrimp that are good candidates for betta cohabitation: Ghost shrimp and Amano shrimp – possibly Cherry Shrimp.
 These few are the least likely to trigger conflict and will thrive in similar conditions to those of a betta fish.

 Ghost shrimp are generally regarded as perhaps the best option.
-They are fantastic beginner friendly shrimp and generally keep to themselves, meaning they will not be out and about much to annoy your betta.
+They are fantastic beginner-friendly shrimp and generally keep to themselves, meaning they will not be out and about much to annoy your betta.
 Ghost shrimp thrive in groups of two to four and will get lonely if kept solo, so be sure your tank can handle multiple additions.
-They also breed frequently, but generally a betta will eat the babies before they mature due to their tiny size.
-Ghost shrimp, in maturity, are large enough that a well-fed betta will not eat them, but if your betta is hungry this may become an issue so be sure to maintain a good feeding routine to prevent tragedy from striking.
+They also breed frequently, but generally, a betta will eat the babies before they mature due to their tiny size.
+Ghost shrimp, in maturity, is large enough that a well-fed betta will not eat them, but if your betta is hungry this may become an issue so be sure to maintain a good feeding routine to prevent tragedy from striking.

 Cherry shrimp are a bit of a harder addition, as they are a lot smaller and are brighter in color, your betta will likely see them more likely than a Ghost shrimp.
 Cherry shrimp males are unsuitable for betta enclosures, as they are quite small.
 Females, which are the ones that are larger will generally be okay if your betta tolerates shrimp.

 How to Set Up a Tank to House Bettas and Shrimp.